Saibot393/perceptive/README.md

 #### Client:
 - Follow tokens: to follow the selected tokens when they move
+- Follow on control: to follow tokens the moment they are controlled

 ## Spot Invisible
 Allows for player to either passively or actively spot secret doors and hidden tokens and make secret doors visible to other players by left clicking them.
 GMs can set seperate passiv and active DCs for spotting (or synch them).